rubyreferences/rubyref/language/precedence.md

 Unary `+` and unary `-` are for `+1`, `-1` or `-(a + b)`.

 Modifier-if, modifier-unless, etc. are for the modifier versions of those keywords.
-For example, this is a modifier-unless expression:
+For example, this is a modifier-unless statement:

 ```ruby
 a += 1 unless a.zero?
 ```

+Note that `(a if b rescue c)` is parsed as `((a if b) rescue c)` due to reasons not related to precedence.
+See [modifier statements](/language/control-expressions.md#modifier-statements).

 `{ ... }` blocks have priority below all listed operations, but `do ...
 end` blocks have lower priority.